-The thing to remember is that there are alternative learning approaches, strategies, and tools that can help children with learning difficulties achieve their full potential.
-Moreover, a positive attitude and plenty of encouragement from parents and teachers can do wonders when it comes to inspiring these children to stay motivated and persevere.
+Remember that there are alternative learning approaches, strategies, and tools that can help children with learning difficulties achieve their full potential.
+Furthermore, parents and teachers that maintain a positive outlook and provide plenty of encouragement can have a significant impact on the persistence and motivation of these children.

 Try these 5 tactics if your child is having difficulty remaining focused.

 1. Jump right into projects